 Orlando’s theme parks and attractions made us famous, but we’re more than the sum of those parts.
-Venture away from our tourism district and you’ll discover neighborhoods and towns bustling with delicious dining, eclectic retailers, vibrant arts and unforgettable entertainment.
+Venture away from our tourism districts and you’ll discover neighborhoods and towns bustling with delicious dining, eclectic retailers, vibrant arts and unforgettable entertainment.
 Part of the Orlando Main Streets program, College Park Main Street is one of the most charming in that regard — and it’s just 10 minutes from downtown Orlando!

 Orlando is one of many U.S. cities with a College Park neighborhood.
 In most cases, the name marks the area closest to a college — but in Orlando, it’s because numerous streets are named after colleges.
 Drive around for a bit and you might even find your own alma mater!

-As Kurtz notes, that’s a hard combination to beat — especially once you factor in the area’s dining, shopping, culture and entertainment.
+That’s a hard combination to beat — especially once you factor in the area’s incredible dining, shopping, culture and entertainment!

 Come hungry to College Park, because it has several eateries you’ll want to try.
 The Tap Room at Dubsdread is a longtime local favorite thanks to fresh seafood, prime cuts of steak, homemade desserts and more.
 And golfers, take note: This restaurant is the official clubhouse for Dubsdread Golf Course, a public, 18-hole course that opened in 1924.

 In recent years, College Park has gained even more stellar dining options.
-Dig into some of Orlando’s freshest pasta, gelato and other Italian favorites at Trevi Pasta, or enjoy Pan-Asian plates at Jade Sushi & New Asian.
-You can even learn to cook at another local culinary school, Truffles & Trifles, which hosts fun classes perfect for date nights.
+Dig into some of Orlando’s freshest pasta, gelato and other Italian favorites at Trevi Pasta, or enjoy pan-Asian plates at Jade Sushi & New Asian.
+You can even learn to cook at a local culinary school, Truffles & Trifles, which hosts fun classes perfect for date nights.

-If you’re looking for grownup fun in College Park, The Local Bar & Grill and Ollie’s Public House are popular watering holes with tasty food menus.
+Also for grown-ups, The Local College Park and Ollie’s Public House are popular watering holes with tasty food menus.
 For a more refined experience, grab a seat at Digress Wine.

-Orlando Culture, Entertainment & Relaxation in College Park
+Culture, Entertainment & Relaxation in Orlando’s College Park Main Street

 Famed author Jack Kerouac started writing The Dharma Bums while living in a College Park cottage from 1957 to 1958 — the same period during which On the Road was published.
 Today, The Kerouac Project gives a rotating lineup of up-and-coming authors the chance to write and sleep in the same historic home.

-College Park also hosts several fun cultural events, beginning with April’s Dancing on the Drive.
+College Park also traditionally hosts several fun cultural events, beginning with April’s Dancing on the Drive.
 Taking over the neighborhood’s main thoroughfare, Edgewater Drive, it features a giant dance floor, food trucks and vendors.
-November’s JazzFest features 10 bands on three main stages, and December’s Holiday on the Drive turns the area into a wintery wonderland.
+November’s JazzFest features several bands, and December’s Holiday on the Drive turns the area into a wintery wonderland.
 (Please note that College Park’s annual events are subject to changes and cancellations.)

 College Park boasts numerous shopping opportunities.
-Local retailers with a wide range of merchandise include Driftwood Market, Bijou’s Boutique and Top Drawer Consignments.
+Local retailers with a wide range of merchandise include Driftwood Market, Bijou’s Boutique, Ritzy Rags and Top Drawer Consignments.

 Last but not least, if you want to look your best for MegaCon Orlando or other comic-book conventions, stop by Embellish FX.
 It’s a cosplay emporium with costumes, wigs, masks, cosmetics and everything else you’ll need to become your favorite fictional character.